Cosmos-0118/TidyWindow/roadmap.md

 ## Defender Scan (Optional)

 [ ] Step 10.1: Script a quick-scan bridge `automation/scripts/windows-defender-quickscan.ps1` that runs `Start-MpScan -ScanType QuickScan` and captures summary output.
-[ ] Step 10.2: Surface the scan result in `RuntimeUpdatesPage` or a lightweight status panel (no heuristics engine).
+[ ] Step 10.2: Surface the scan result in `PackageMaintenancePage` or a lightweight status panel (no heuristics engine).
 [ ] Step 10.3: Document how to interpret Defender output in `docs/security-notes.md` (linking to Microsoft guidance).

 **Build & Run Checkpoint**